 “Lastly, my headphones/earphones so I can listen to my favorite music without disturbing other people around me.”

-Kev Hernandez (aka The Awesome Kev) is a Travel Influencer and an IT Business Analyst based in Manila, Philippines.
+Travel blogger 3 is a Travel Influencer and an IT Business Analyst based in the Philippines.

-Kev’s interest in traveling started when he was sent by his school to Tokyo at the age of 15 as a reward for performing well in a 3-year Japanese course.
+His interest in traveling started when he was sent by his school to Tokyo at the age of 15 as a reward for performing well in a 3-year Japanese course.
 This ignited his passion to continue traveling the world at a young age.
-Kev loves to try new things as often as he can, eat (Instagram-worthy) food, go on different adventures, and share those escapades to the world through his travel blog.
-Kev aspires to see 100 of the best places on earth by 2030.
+He loves to try new things as often as he can, eat (Instagram-worthy) food, go on different adventures, and share those escapades to the world through his travel blog.
+He aspires to see 100 of the best places on earth by 2030.

 “As a travel influencer, my camera is the first item I make sure I won’t forget when going for an adventure.
 When travelling, I recommend using a mirrorless camera.
 It takes good professional photos but it’s also compact and not as bulky as a DSLR.
 I use Fujifilm XT10 35mm for my Instagram photos.”

 “In today’s world, smartphones have become an integral part of any travel experience especially now that there is wifi available almost everywhere.
 I particularly use an iPhone 7 Plus as it also serves as my secondary camera in case my mirrorless cam dies or goes on full memory.
 Apart from being able to document and post about my trip on Instagram as it happens, my phone has always been my trusted companion to help me get to my destination quickly and safely.”